 IDs of files in Google Drive

-To find the ID of Google files, open the file.
+To find the ID of Google files, open the file in Google Drive.
+The ID is in the URL.

 1. Open the file in the file preview.